 In the final line of the poem, the reader is asked to imagine the speaker walking through that “mystical moist night-air” and glancing up at the stars from time to time.
 This line, along with the rest of the second half of the poem, shows that the cure for the speaker’s unknown illness comes from the simple act of being out in nature and quietly marveling at its beauty.

-Walt Whitman is considered to be one of the most important poets in American history.
+Walt Whitman is considered to be one of the most important American poets of the 19th century.
 For all that though, he never achieved financial success with his writing.
 He worked as a journalist, teacher, and printer at various points in his life.
 He was largely self-taught.
 This rejection of higher education may have influenced this particular poem.
 It’s clear that Whitman had a preference for a more intuitive form of learning as opposed to the traditional, lecture-based education.